• Skip to primary navigation

 With that in mind, I’ve put together this list plus a series of guides that help you sort through child development toys by age, as well as certain skills we might want to foster such as social-emotional skills.

-Developmental Baby Toys
+Developmental Toys for Baby

 One thing is clear from research on toys for babies–simple is better.
-While electronic toys are flashy and attractive, babies do not really need all the bells and whistles (literally).
+While electronic toys are flashy and attractive, babies do not need all the bells and whistles (literally).
 Traditional baby toys that focus on building foundational skills are ideal.

-In fact, some studies have shown that too many electronic toys for babies might actually impede their language development as they mature.
+In fact, some studies have shown that too many electronic toys for babies might impede their language development as they mature.
 When babies play with electronic toys, their caregivers are less likely to use as many words while playing with them (because the toy is doing all the “talking”).
 Because of this, babies absorb fewer words in these play sessions.
 When it comes to baby toys, simple is best.

 What are the best developmental toys for babies?